Enterprise JFrog CLI Configuration Reference

 Where:

-• <encryption-key>: A strong, stable secret (see environment-variables reference for length requirements when using the CLI encryption feature).
+• <encryption-key>: A strong, stable secret (see the environment variables reference for length requirements when using the CLI encryption feature).

 • <server-id>: Chosen server ID.